 - Collision (by vehicle or aircraft)

 Covered property often includes materials, supplies, and fixtures.
-You can add endorsements to include machinery and equipment and unattached structures, like office trailers, fences, landscaping, and scaffolding.
+You can add an insurance endorsement to include machinery and equipment and unattached structures, like office trailers, fences, landscaping, and scaffolding.

 What Builder’s Risk Does Not Cover

-Common exclusions are acts of war, intentional damage and normal wear and tear, and third-party liability.
+Common exclusions are acts of war, intentional damage, and normal wear and tear.
 Most policies also exclude extreme acts of nature, such as earthquakes and floods.
-However, while exclusions take coverage away, most providers offer endorsements, which—if purchased—will give that coverage back.
+However, while exclusions take coverage away, most insurers offer endorsements, which—if purchased—will give that coverage back.

 Builder’s Risk Common Endorsements

 Endorsements change the policy by adding, removing, or altering the coverage.
-Depending on your policy and the building project, an endorsement may be necessary to ensure your investment is protected fully.
+Depending on your policy and the building project, an endorsement may be necessary to ensure your investment is fully protected.

-Common builder’s risk insurance endorsements you can purchase are:
+Common builder’s risk endorsements you can purchase are as follows:

 - Materials and property in transit